Reconstruction era: In education

 The "Dunning School" dominated white scholarship about Reconstruction during most of the 20th century.
 Black scholarship on the Reconstruction era was mostly ignored until the civil rights movement of the 1950s and 1960s, though the racist interpretations of the Dunning School continue to this day.

-Historian Eric Foner said, "for no other period of American history does so wide a gap exist between current scholarship and popular historical understanding, which, judging from references to Reconstruction in recent newspaper articles, films, popular books, and in public monuments across the country, still bears the mark of the old Dunning School."
+Foner states "for no other period of American history does so wide a gap exist between current scholarship and popular historical understanding, which, judging from references to Reconstruction in recent newspaper articles, films, popular books, and in public monuments across the country, still bears the mark of the old Dunning School."

 As reported in a January 2022 Time magazine article:In social studies standards for 45 out of 50 states and the District of Columbia, discussion of Reconstruction is "partial" or "non-existent", according to historians who reviewed how the period is discussed in K-12 social studies standards for public schools nationwide.
 In a report produced by the education nonprofit Zinn Education Project, the study's authors say they are concerned that American children will grow up to be uninformed about a critical period of history that helps explain why full racial equality remains unfulfilled today.The Zinn Education Project's report, Erasing the Black Freedom Struggle: How State Standards Fail to Teach the Truth About Reconstruction, highlights the historical connections to Reconstruction that surround us today and examines Reconstruction's place in state social studies standards across the United States and the barriers to teaching effective Reconstruction history.

 According to a Facing South article entitled "The South's schools are failing to teach accurate Reconstruction history":"It is our hope that states and districts will adopt these guidelines for their own educational standards, curricula, and professional development," the report states.
 "In so doing, they will be better equipped to teach students the true history of Reconstruction, help students understand its significance and make connections to the present day.
 And they will empower teachers to educate their students and themselves about ongoing Reconstruction scholarship."